Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

-Detailed introduction of the properties of $[X_1,X_2]_{\alpha}$ can be found in e.g. Chapter 2 of \cite{Taqqu1994}.
-Although $[X_1,X_2]_{\alpha}$ seems to be a natural extension of the covariance $Cov(X_1,X_2)$, it lacks of some nice properties that covariance has.
-For example, covariation is generally not symmetric and not bilinear.
-Moreover, it is defined for $\alpha\in(1,2]$ only, and it can't be simply extended to the case $\alpha\le1$.
+It is easy to observe that, covariation generalizes the covariance function of the Gaussian random vector $(X_1,X_2)$ (see \cite{Taqqu1994}), in the sense that $ [X_1,X_2]_2=\frac{1}{2}Cov(X_1,X_2). $ Although the covariation $[X_1,X_2]_{\alpha}$ seems to be a natural extension of the covariance $Cov(X_1,X_2)$, unfortunately, it lacks some of the desirable and strong properties of the covariance.
+For example, covariation is non-symmetric and linear only on its first argument.
+Moreover, it is defined only for $\alpha\in(1,2]$, and cannot be easily extended to the case $\alpha\le1$.
+For a more detailed introduction to covariation, see Chapter 2 of \cite{Taqqu1994}.

-In order to solve (\ref{problem}) for all jointly S$\alpha$S distributions, in what follows we aim to introduce a new type of covariation, which is symmetric and is well-defined for all $\alpha\in(0,2]$.
-Note that the conventional covariation can be equivalently defined via the first-order derivative (see e.g. Definition 2.7.3 in \cite{Taqqu1994}):
+In order to find $\widetilde{c_k}$'s in (\ref{problem}) for the jointly S$\alpha$S distributions, in what follows we aim to introduce a new type of covariation, which is symmetric and well-defined for all $\alpha\in(0,2]$.
+Recall that the conventional covariation can be equivalently defined by taking the first-order derivative of the scale parameter (see, e.g., Definition 2.7.3 in \cite{Taqqu1994}).
+I.e.,

-The right-hand side of the above equation becomes ill-defined when $\alpha<1$.
-To extend the conventional covariations to the case $\alpha<1$ using a similar approach, fractional derivative may be required.
-To this end we first extend the Riemann-Liouville fractional derivative.
+However, the right-hand side of the above equation becomes ill-defined when $\alpha<1$.
+To generalize the conventional covariations to the case $\alpha\in(0,2]$ using a similar approach, a discussion of fractional derivative will be included.
+To this end we will propose a new type of fractional derivative that generalizes the Riemann-Liouville fractional derivative.
+This new proposed fractional derivative is well-defined over the entire $\mathbb R$, which has its own contribution to real analysis.

+The rest of this paper is organized as follows.
+In Sect. \ref{section:fractional_derivative}, as our first contribution, we provide an extension of the Riemann-Liouville fractional derivative to define symmetric covariations.
+In Sect. \ref{section:symmetric_covariation}, we define symmetric covariations and discuss the properties of symmetric covariations.
+In Sect. \ref{section:series}, we provide the solution of Eq. (\ref{problem}) through a convergent series representation of $\sigma_{\bm X}^\alpha(\theta_1,\theta_2)$, based on the symmetric covariations.
+In Sect. \ref{dependency}, we study the relationship between the symmetric covariations and the dependence of S$\alpha$S variables.
+Finally, in Sect. \ref{conclusion}, we summarizes the entire framework and discusses some future problems on this topic.
+Technical lemmas and proofs of statements are given in ``Appendix".